 On the other side of the spectrum, you will notice that the surgical masks have the highest filtration efficiency, but also high consistency proved by the low standard deviation for both microbe types.
 The vacuum cleaner bag also looks like an attractive alternative to the surgical mask, but the researchers concluded that this material is stiff and causes high-pressure drop which is not practical for breathing and use.

 As a traveler, you may want to protect yourself as much as possible.
 Hopefully, the results of the study by Davies et al. (2013) provide you a better view of the efficiency of different materials and options.
-Although alternative masks and materials may seem to be a good choice, the numbers are clearly pointing that the surgical masks provide more safety than the other materials used in this experiment.
+Although alternative masks, bandana fabric and other materials may seem to be a good choice, the numbers are clearly pointing that the surgical masks provide more safety than the other materials used in this experiment.